radar/ryanbigg.com/_posts/2018-10-16-integration-testing-duolithic-applications.markdown

 * Backend application
 * Feature tests

-And then it (should) run those tests in an integration test environment.
-I'm running into some issues at the moment with Chrome, but I think I should have it working soonish.
+And then it run those tests in an "integration test environment".

 I've got a work-in-progress branch that I wanted to share here: [twist-v2 @ integration-tests](https://github.com/radar/twist-v2/tree/integration-tests).
 You can start following along at `docker-compose.yml` to see how things are piecing together.
 Take a look at `backend/Dockerfile` and `frontend/Dockerfile` too.

-I really hope I can get this working because it means that developing duolithic applications would be so much easier.
+Now that I have something working, I can be more confident that this application is working as I intend it to.